chowvb/FPL_analysis/README.md

-Scrape fpl database for generic team and individual statistics. (web_scrape.py)
+Scrape fpl database for generic team and individual statistics (clean_data.py) and save useful stats to .csv for offline viewing